 Yemista, stuffed tomatoes with rice, saute onions and tomato in pan.

-6. Add half of the pureed tomato flesh.
+6. Add half of the pureed tomato pulp.
 Set aside the other half for the sauce.

 Yemista, stuffed tomatoes with rice, saute onions and tomato in pan with rice.